adamsilver/fdpb/04-Login.md

 </form>
 ```

-If you're reading this book in order, you'll notice how similar this form is to the form we settled on in chapter 1 *Registration*.
-We have the same fields with the same field types.
-And we have the exact same password hint.
+The sign in form is the counterpart to the registration form we designed in chapter 1.
+It's remarkably similar and contains the same fields.
+We even have the exact same hint.
+In fact, the main difference is the submit button's text.

-In fact everything is pretty much indentical except for the labelling of the password field and the button text.
-This text is more appropriate in this context.

-Too often login forms forgo hint text.
-That is they don't tell users what password rules they need to abide by.
-Shamefully, but like many people, I use the same or similar passwords for lots of sites although writing this now has prompted me to sort that out.
+All too often, login forms omit hint text.
+That is, they don't tell users what password rules they need to abide by.
+Shamefully, I use the same password for most sites, and I'll modify it where I must to adhere to the rules of the site in question.

-In anycase, imagine my password is *password*.
-On a site that requires a capital letter, I'll probably create a password of *Password*.
+For example, imagine my password is *password*.
+On a site that requires a capital letter, I'll capitalise the first letter: *Password*.
 And if the site forces me to include a number, then it will be *password1*.

-The point is, if there is a hint to inform me of the rules, then I won't have to submit the form to find out.
-Doing so is frustrating, slower and unnecessary.
+The point is, if there is a hint to inform me of the rules, then I won't have to submit the form just to find out through an error message.
+Doing so is both slower and unnecessary.

-Often these rules are omitted due to "security reasons".
-But if a hacker  wants to find out the password rules then all they need to do is sign up for an account themselves.
+Often we omit hints like these due to ‘security reasons’.
+But if a hacker wants to find out the rules, then all they need to do is register themselves.

-Don't do this.
-Instead give users a chance by providing a hint.
-And if, like some users, they ignore the hint our fully inclusive validation routine will kick in.
+The short of it is, include a useful hint, even on a login form.
+Give users a chance to avoid an error.
+If, like some users, they ignore the hint, our robust and fully inclusive validation pattern will come to their rescue.

-## Non standard username and password fields
+## Non-standard username and password fields

-Some services, like the flight booking service we designed in chapter 3 may not ask users to sign in with their email and password credentials.
-Instead, they may ask for a booking reference number, for example.
+Some services, like the flight booking service we designed in the previus chapter, may ask users to sign in with something other than an email and password.
+I've often seen them ask for a booking reference number, for example.

-Similarly, some banks ask for a pin number instead of a password.
-In either case, don't use ambiguous labels.
-If it's a pin or reference number say so.
-And also tell users where they might find it.
+Similarly, banks typically ask for a pin number instead of a password.
+In both cases, use explicit field labels.
+If it's a pin number say so.
+And tell users what the format it is and where they might find it (it it is printed on a document).

-This is exactly what we did in chapter 2 *Checkout* when we asked users for the security number on the back of their credit card.
-If something is out of the ordinary or testing shows that people may struggle, provide an obvious hint.

-In doing so users have to think less.
+All of this allows the user to think less, keeping their energy levels high and ready to do the thing they actually want to do.
+Remember they have no inclination to log in.
+They want the feature that lies behind it.

-## The username and password doesn't match problem
+## The ‘username and password doesn't match’ problem

 If the user enters an incorrect username or password, many sites will show an error saying *The username and password doesn't match*.
 Put simply, this is bad and as Jared Spool explains in Design Is Metrically Opposed[^]: